lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
-At visit 1, there are now 2 cases, 1 of which is new.
-So there are two prevalent cases, but 1 incident case.
+At visit 1, there are now 2 cases, and 1 is new.
+So there are two prevalent cases, 1 incident case.

 ---